EDAO-Project/Jazero/README.md

 Welcome to Calypso: A semantic data lake microservice architecture for semantically augmented table search.

 ## Setup
+### Loading Knowledge Graph
-From the root directory of this repository, place a knowledge graph turtle file in knowledge-graph/neo4j/ and run the following commands to install Neo4J in Docker and insert the knowledge graph into a dockerized Neo4J instance
+`From the root directory of `this repository, place a knowledge graph turtle file in knowledge-graph/neo4j/ and run the following commands to install Neo4J in Docker and insert the knowledge graph into a dockerized Neo4J instance

 ```bash
 docker build -f kg.dockerfile -t neo4j .